Seeing and FWHM

 The seeing values are also strongly dependent on the height of the object above the horizon.
 The closer an object is to the horizon, the longer the path of light through the atmosphere and the greater the effect of air turbulence on the image.

-The diagram below shows the relationship between air mass (a measure of the path length of light through the atmosphere) and the angle above the horizon.
+The diagram below shows the relationship between air mass (a measure of the path length of light through the atmosphere) and the angle above the horizon as a function of the observer height.
 (The formula for the calculation can be found at https://en.wikipedia.org/wiki/Air_mass_(astronomy).)

 From an air mass of 1.5 (approx. 42° above the horizon) the seeing has an increasing effect on the image quality due to the longer distance through the atmosphere.